gguf-org/gguf-diffusion/README.md

 - `--offload-to-cpu` is equivalent to CPU parameter placement when no explicit parameter backend is set.
 - `--max-vram` enables graph-cut segmented execution for constrained VRAM scenarios.

-See `docs/backend.md` for exact syntax and module names.

 ## Server APIs

 `sd-server` exposes three API families: